-With a population of 244,605, 94,105 total housing units (homes and apartments), and a median house value of $157,370, Winston-Salem real estate and house prices are near the national average for all cities and towns.
+With a population of 246,328, 94,937 total housing units (homes and apartments), and a median house value of $152,710, house prices in Winston-Salem are solidly below the national average.

 Notably, Winston-Salem's appreciation rate in the latest quarter is one of the lowest in America.

-Relative to North Carolina, our data show that Winston-Salem's latest annual appreciation rate is higher than 80% of the other cities and towns in North Carolina.
+Relative to North Carolina, our data show that Winston-Salem's latest annual appreciation rate is lower than 90% of the other cities and towns in North Carolina.

 One very important thing to keep in mind is that these are average appreciation rates for the city.
 Individual neighborhoods within Winston-Salem differ in their investment potential, sometimes by a great deal.
 Fortunately, you can use NeighborhoodScout to pinpoint the exact neighborhoods in Winston-Salem - or in any city or town - that have the best track record of real estate appreciation, by the latest quarter, the last year, 2 years, 5 years, 10 years, or even since 2000, to assist you in making the best Winston-Salem real estate investment or home purchase decisions.

 |$881,001 - $1,175,000||0.9|